HugoESGI/LudoBox/README.md

 # LudoBox
 Personal project to train in Python by recreating my favorite boardgames.

-This is Linq Production Branch.
+This is Linq Development Branch.